omairionz/rfp-analyzer/README.md

 ```
 Opens a browser interface at `localhost:8501`.
 Select an RFP folder from the sidebar, toggle force-rebuild if you've added new PDFs, and click **Analyze**.

+> [!WARNING]
+> The prompts used in this system are proprietary and not available for public distribution.
+Please use your own prompts for testing purposes.

 ## Output

 PDF input is processed by the LLM and is given `.json` outputs, all organized inside a dedicated `outputs` folder.